-If you switch cards, you might want to avoid closing the old one—that’s because canceling it might ding your credit rating .
-(If you pay a fee on your old card, though, it may make sense to cancel.)
+When switching credit cards, you might want to avoid closing the old one—that’s because canceling it might ding your credit rating.
+(If there’s a fee on the old card, though, it may make sense to cancel.)

 4. Signing Up for Automatic Payments

-To avoid missing payments or making them late, you could sign up for an automatic payment plan with the credit card company.
+To avoid missing payments or making them late, consider signing up for an automatic payment plan with the credit card company.

-You could also sign up to receive reminders when payments are due (by text, for example, or by email), either through the credit card company or via a calendar app.
+Another option is to sign up for automatic reminders about payment due dates (by text, for example, or by email), either through the credit card company or via a calendar app.
 What’s most important is coming up with a plan that accomplishes your goals in a way that works best for you.

 5. Regularly Checking Your Statements

-Mistakes do happen on credit card statements and, unfortunately, fraudulent activities can affect your account.
+Mistakes do happen on credit card statements and, unfortunately, fraudulent activities could affect the account.
 So you might want to check your statement every month to ensure that you’ve made all the charges that appear on each statement, and that any payments you’ve made are reflected.

-If something is missing, you could check the dates on the statement to see if the transaction may have happened, for example, right after the statement cut-off date.
-If something seems off, it can’t hurt to contact the credit card company to verify.
+If something is missing, review the statement dates to see if the transaction may have happened, for example, right after the statement cut-off date.
+If something seems off, consider contacting the credit card company to verify.